This is a best prospect industry sector for this country. Includes a market overview and trade data.

 - Marketing services to assist companies seeking to penetrate the U.S. market

 Although there are incentives against significantly automating onshore fish processing (companies that employ more Namibians are generally afforded larger fishing quotas), there might be export opportunities for U.S. equipment manufacturers.
-As fishing is a capital-intensive industry, Namibian companies are looking to acquire equipment/vessels that will reduce overall operating costs.
+As fishing is a capital-intensive industry, Namibian companies are looking to acquire equipment and/or vessels that reduce overall operating costs.

 Namibian firms are trying to diversify both their markets and their product lines.
 U.S. firms that can provide assistance with penetrating new seafood markets for both fin fish and shellfish (primarily oysters) or that can provide services (know-how) and equipment for developing value-added products may find willing buyers/partners in Namibia.

-Fishing licenses for certain species, such as pilchard and orange roughy, have been suspended to allow fish stocks to recover.
+Fishing licenses for certain species, such as pilchard and orange, have been suspended to allow fish stocks to recover.